 - Capacity Building & Leadership Development

 - Deferred Action for Childhood Arrivals (DACA)

 Natasha Kelemen has been the Executive Director of PICC since August 2012.
-She has more than twelve years of experience working with diverse immigrant and refugee communities in Philadelphia, the U.K, and Angola.
+She has more than fifteen years of experience working with diverse immigrant and refugee communities in Philadelphia, the U.K, and Angola.
 Tasha has worked to support immigrant rights and access to resources in a variety of leadership roles at community-based, advocacy, legal and human service organizations.
 Tasha came to PICC from the Nationalities Service Center (NSC), where she led the formation of the Philadelphia Refugee Health Collaborative – a nationally-recognized model in refugee health care.
 Prior to joining NSC, Tasha was the Health Services Director at the Southeast Asian Mutual Assistance Associations Coalition responsible for development and oversight of multiple community health education and outreach programs.
 She has been an active member of PICC since 2000 and served as the Co-Chair of PICC’s Health Care Committee for several years.
 Tasha has extensive experience in fundraising, coalition building, program development and community outreach.
 She holds a Master of Social Service degree from Bryn Mawr College.
 Tasha immigrated to the U.S. as an adult and speaks French, Portuguese and Dutch.

-Maria Sotomayor is PICC's Civic Engagement & Community Outreach Coordinator responsible for administering PICC's voter registration and civic engagement program.
+Maria Sotomayor is PICC's Civic Engagement & Community Outreach Coordinator, responsible for administering PICC's voter registration and civic engagement program.
 Maria comes from Ecuador and is a DACA recipient.
 She graduated from Neumann University in May 2013 with a BA in Psychology and minor in Communications.